ctu-vras/cloud_proc/README.md

      To launch the nodelet with a shared TF2 buffer, load it into `cras_cpp_common/nodelet_manager_sharing_tf_buffer` and not a normal nodelet manager.
 The shared buffer is accessible using the `getBuffer()` method.
  - Improved filter - transform arbitrary channels:
+   - `remove_other_channels`: If True, channels not mentioned in the following parameters are removed from the output.
    - `transform_channels_point`: List of prefixes of channels to be transformed as points (6DOF).
 If channel consists of `vp_x`, `vp_y` and `vp_z`, pass only `vp_` as the parameter here.
    - `transform_channels_direction`: List of prefixes of channels to be transformed as vectors or directions (only rotation).
 If channel consists of `normal_x`, `normal_y` and `normal_z`, pass only `normal_` as the parameter here.
+   - `transform_channels_scalar`: List of channels that should not be transformed.
+This only makes sense to fill when `remove_other_channels` is True (it says these channels will be retained).
  - Improved filter - diagnostics:
    - There are two identical sets of settings, one for the subscriber (input pointclouds, param namespace `receive/`), and one for the publisher (output pointclouds, param namespace `publish/`).
 We describe them here generically with prefix '*'.